A retired lawyer, I'm fascinated by words, nuances of meanings & ideas. I’ve always enjoyed reading, languages, & writing, including poetry

 Tonie Cook from USA on June 26, 2016:

 Birds of a feather!
 Wonderful read.
 Glad you are here.

-Mel Carriere from San Diego California on June 17, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on June 17, 2015:

 Most of these sayings were handed down by the English to us over here on this side of the pond.
 It's amazing how the ancient wisdom persists through the generations.
 Great hub!

 Rochelle Frank from California Gold Country on April 04, 2015: